 Before killing a process, you must locate it.
 To do that, take the following steps:

-1. Access MySQL server with:
+1. Access the MySQL server with:

 mysql -u root -p

 Type in the password when prompted.
-When the MySQL shell loads, the prompt displays mysql>
+When the MySQL shell loads, the prompt displays mysql>.

 2. Load the list with all active sessions: